Carbogen and O2-CO2 Contributions for Cancer Tumors

 inspiratory hypercapnia, Radiother Oncol.
 2002 Jan; 62(1): p.
 77-85.

 Powell ME, Hill SA, Saunders MI, Hoskin PJ, Chaplin DJ, Human tumour blood flow is enhanced by nicotinamide and carbogen breathing, Cancer Res 1997 Dec 1; 57(23): p.
 5261-5264.

 Powell ME, Collingridge DR, Saunders MI, Hoskin PJ, Hill SA, Chaplin DJ, Improvement in human tumour oxygenation with carbogen of varying carbon dioxide concentrations, Radiother Oncol 1999 Feb; 50(2): p.
 167-171.

 Return back to Cancer page

 You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
 Thanks.